FanDuel Missouri promo code pre-registration: Get up to $400 in bonus bets by signing up, placing $5 bet

 FanDuel Missouri offers $100 in bonus bets during Missouri betting pre-registration, plus an additional $300 in bonus bets if your initial $5 wager wins

-Thanksgiving is the day of gratitude, and many Missourians will be thankful that their state has finally legalized sports betting.
-It will go live on December 1, but the latest FanDuel promo code is active for Missouri sports betting during its pre-launch period.
-Up to $400 in bonus bets are offered via the promotion as you get $100 in bonus bets upon signing up, plus another $300 in bonus bets if your initial $5 wager wins.
-No matter which sports you follow or teams you root for, these bonus bets can be applied to any of FanDuel's offerings.
+The latest FanDuel promo code didn't wait until Black Friday to offer a steal of a deal in which Missourians can get up to $400 in bonus bets.
+Those in the Show Me State have been enjoying it for over a week.
+With Missouri sports betting launching on Dec.
+1., up to $400 in bonus bets are offered via the promotion as you get $100 in bonus bets upon signing up, plus another $300 in bonus bets if your initial $5 wager wins.
+All you have to do is register on FanDuel before December 1.
 Click here to claim the latest FanDuel promo code:

 For the full terms and conditions and how to claim the promo, read our FanDuel promo code review.